may3rr/may3rr/README.md

 👋 Hi there!
-I'm Haobo LYU, also known as may3rr.
+I'm Haobo LYU, also known as Jackie.

 **About Me:**